telegraphp/telegraph.telegraph/docs/index.md

     // optionally modify the incoming Request
     $request = $request->...;

-    // optionally dispatch the $next middleware and get back a Response
+    // dispatch the $next middleware and get back a Response
     $response = $next($request);

     // optionally modify the Response if desired
     $response = $response->...;

-    // NOT OPTIONAL: return the Response to the previous middleware return $response;
+    // return the Response to the previous middleware return $response;
 };
 ```